 Has UCI received any “early settlement” letters and did it forward them to students?

 Yes and yes.
 The “early settlement” letters were forwarded with cover letters which touched on many of the difficult nuances of the situation: the letters were forwarded in the belief that students would prefer to receive them, not because of the RIAA’s request.
 The University could not offer legal counsel or representation to the student but encouraged the student to seek such legal support (and included contact information for the local bar association).
 The cover letter also included information about the RIAA (the original RIAA reference provided no longer works; a comparable current RIAA reference is posted on P2P Lawsuits) and the Electronic Frontier Foundation.

-What do you advise students and parents to do?
+What do you advise students and parents do?

 First, don’t knowingly reproduce, distribute, download, upload or in any way share material you don’t have the right to share.
 Second, be very careful what you install on your computer and what you allow others to install.
-There is a very lot of very good free software and other material, but stay with reputable sites (download.com, not maybeware.somewhere.net).
+There is a lot of free software and other material but stay with reputable sites (download.com, not maybeware.somewhere.net).
 Common caution and skepticism may sound trite and dull, but it can avoid many serious problems.

 Incorporating content provided by Stephen D. Franklin, Director of Academic Outreach, Office of Information Technology